“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 What Makes Someone Mormon?

-At the end of the day, men like Chris Cunningham or Russell M. Nelson or anyone else are not the final arbiters of who can and who cannot culturally identify as Mormon.
+At the end of the day, men like Chris Cunningham, Russell M. Nelson, Dallin H. Oaks, or anyone else are not the final arbiters of who may identify as culturally Mormon.
 Anyone who has been a part of the Mormon community within their lifetime has the right to identify as culturally Mormon, if they so choose.
 Active, believing Latter-day Saints are Mormons.
 It matters not whether they were born into the community or joined via religious conversion, they have equal right to claim the identity.
 The other communities of the Smith-Rigdon movement are also Mormon communities, as far as they choose to identify as such.
-Alice Cooper was raised in the Bickertonite community as grandson of a President of the church, but does not practice the faith.
+Alice Cooper was raised in the Bickertonite community, a grandson of a President of their church, but does not practice the faith.
 If he wants to identify as Mormon, he has every right.

 Mormon Fundamentalists are also Mormons, despite the LDS church’s chagrin at being associated.
 Being embarrassed by your weird cousins does not erase them as your extended relatives.
 Neither does excommunication negate someone’s Mormon identity.
-If anything, it only strengthens it.
-Only Mormons are excommunicated from the Mormon church.
+If anything, it only reinforces it.
+After all, only Mormons are excommunicated from the Mormon church.

 Victories for Satan are my cultural heritage.

 ExMormons are also Mormons, if they choose to identify as such.
-Personally, I do not like the label “exMormon” because I do not believe one suddenly stops being culturally Mormon the moment they stop being religiously Mormon.
-Further, attempting to un-Mormon oneself in every possible way is just another way of being Mormon—it is still a way of being that is influenced by, and in direct response to, Mormonism.
-That said, I understand why some may feel compelled or empowered in doing so and I would never presume to tell someone else how to navigate reconstructing their identity after rejecting Mormonism as their faith identity.
-All to say, exMormons may reject Mormon as their faith identity and separately choose to retain or reject Mormon as a cultural identity, and be entirely justified in either case.
+Personally, I do not like the label “exMormon” because I do not believe one suddenly stops being culturally Mormon the moment they reject the faith.
+Further, attempting to un-Mormon oneself in every possible way is just another way to be Mormon—it is still a way of being that is influenced by, and in direct response to, Mormonism.
+That said, I understand why some may feel compelled or empowered to do so, and I would never presume to tell someone else how to navigate reconstructing their identity after rejecting Mormonism.
+All to say, exMormons may reject Mormon as their faith identity and separately choose to reject or retain Mormon as a cultural identity, and be entirely justified in either case.

-And while radically orthodox Latter-day Saints like Chris Cunningham may reject the label Mormon, and we should respect their desires to be called by the term they prefer to identify with, they do not have special authority over who else can or cannot identify as culturally Mormon.
-If anything, by rejecting the identity for themselves they forfeit any little authority they may have had to gatekeep who else can claim the label.
+And while radically orthodox Latter-day Saints like Chris Cunningham may reject the label Mormon—and we should respect their desires to be called by the term they prefer—they do not have special authority to decide who else can identify as culturally Mormon.
+If anything, by rejecting the identity for themselves, they forfeit what little authority they may have claimed to gatekeep who else can use the label.
 For a people who adamantly do not want to be called “Mormon” and will correct others for using the term, attempting to gatekeep who else is allowed to call themselves Mormon is an extremely Mormon thing to do.

 Leave a Comment